Upper Ear Piercings: Guide & Images

 Upper Ear Piercing Infections

-Infections are a potential outcome of any piercing, but the odds get way worse if you don't follow your piercer's aftercare instructions.
+Infections are a potential outcome of any piercing, but the odds highly increase if you don’t follow your piercer’s aftercare instructions.

 If you constantly touch your piercing, let shampoo or soap get into them, or skip cleaning times, you’re more likely to develop a painful, annoying infection.